 S= Surface area (mm2)

 2.1.5.
-Determination of the volume
+Volume

-The volume of the egg was determined by using the method of Baryeh and Mangope (2003) by measuring the dimensions of length and width and calculated as follows;
+The volume of the egg was determined by using the method of Baryeh and Mangope (2003) by measuring the dimensions of length and width of the eggs.
+The volume of egg can be calculated as follows;